Skip to main content

 1. 1

 Complete 72 hours of DSPS-approved pre-license education.
-Choose a Wisconsin school approved by the Wisconsin Department of Safety and Professional Services (DSPS).
-Many schools offer self-paced online options.
+Choose a Wisconsin school approved by the Department of Safety and Professional Services; self-paced online options are common.

 2. 2